pcheng17/blog.petercheng.me/src/content/blog/hi-mom.md

 ---
 title: Hi, Mom!
 created: 2023-10-13
 description: My first blog post!
+The beginning of me building out my personal online space.
 keywords:
 tags:
   - journal
 math: false
 toc: false
 draft: false
 datePublished: 2023-10-15
 lastModified:
 ---

 I now have a little corner on the interwebs all to myself.
 I'm planning to use this space as a way to record things that I learn that I want to save for my future self, or perhaps for others who might stumble upon my blog.

 This website is built by me with [SvelteKit](https://kit.svelte.dev/) and [Tailwind](https://tailwindcss.com/), and deployed on [Vercel](https://vercel.com).
 It's been a lot of fun learning basic frontend skills, and I'm looking forward to seeing how this website grows overtime!
 If you're curious, check out the source code [here](https://github.com/pcheng17/blog.petercheng.me).
 I am always happy to receive feedback!

 This was inspired by the work of many others, in no particular order:
 - Bonsoon's [blog](https://blog.bonsoon.net/), from which I am shamelessly stealing much of my inspiration